Fibromyalgia is a chronic musculoskeletal pain disorder and may be helped by massage treatments.

 It has a variety of symptoms that can range from:

-Research has shown that the role of regular massage in the treatment of Fibromyalgia can play a positive role, with improving pain, anxiety, depression and quality of life in patients (Li et al, 2014) This may be due to the fact that massage provides some form of psychological relaxation and reduction in anxiety due to the slow, rhythmical and repetitive manner of the treatment. (Çinar & Eşer 2010)
+Research has shown that the role of regular massage in the treatment of Fibromyalgia can play a positive role, in improving pain, anxiety, depression and quality of life in patients (Li et al, 2014) This may be due to the fact that massage provides some form of psychological relaxation and reduction in anxiety due to the slow, rhythmical and repetitive manner of the treatment. (Çinar & Eşer 2010)

 Every FMS patient is different and I have found that the massage treatments will vary from patient to patient.
 So I treat according to the individual and what their body requires at the time of treatment.